 That realization that they had been working incredibly hard and it is going to get them no nearer their goals and ambitions.
 The person above had come to me to look at how they could work their way up their career ladder while growing their own business.

 And the reason for the smack in the head the opposite of a Eureka moment was because they’d realized they’d spent the last 2 years working tirelessly, long days, with determination and passion on a goal that they didn’t really want.

 Often you find that people are working in a direction thinking it will lead them to what they want when in actual fact they are getting no closer to the things that really matter like happiness, health, fun and time.

 Let’s look at how you can identify the wrong road, what you can do to get off of it and how you can get yourself working in the direction you really want so you can have a life that makes you feel genuinely happy, successful and full of life.

-So what’s the signs that you are on the wrong road?
+So what are the signs that you are on the wrong road?

 - Your bank balance looks healthy and yet it fills you with no joy.